kathesch/JuliaTutorial.jl/docs/src/index.md

 The REPL is a great interface for using Julia quickly (to make a quick plot, overview your packages, or do a quick calculation), but we will need a robust IDE (Integrated Development Environment) to write more complex code.
 There are many IDE's for various programming languages including Julia, but the easiest and most fully featured one for Julia is VS Code which we will install in the next section.

-!!! note On Julia versions
+!!! note "On Julia versions"

     Julia, like most actively used software, is under a constant state of development.
 This means you will find various older and newer versions of Julia out in the wild.
 These versions are distinguished by a version number, for example, 1.8.1 or 0.7.2.